-Lake Trout is a freshwater fish found mainly in the northern parts of North America.
-There are known to be native to the northern parts of Canada, though they also are native to some parts of Alaska in the United States.
+Lake Trout is a freshwater fish found mainly in northern North America.
+They are known to be native to the northern parts of Canada, though they also are native to some parts of Alaska in the United States.

 1. Lake Trouts

-Trout, also known as Salvelinus namaycush come under the genus of salmon fish called char.
+Trout, also known as Salvelinus namaycush, comes under the genus of salmon fish called char.
 They are typically known to inhibit in cold freshwater regions.

-Lake Trout (Salvelinus namaycush) is also known by different names like lake char, mackinaw, grey trout, and tongue.
+Names like lake char, mackinaw, grey trout, and tongue are known as Lake Trout (Salvelinus namaycush).
 In Lake Superior, they are also called siscowet and lean.

 1.1.
 Lake Trout Populations